 Wine Pairing Weekend Explores Texas Wines

 Here you have a bakers’ dozen plus one great experiences with Texas wines and food ideas for pairing.
 We’re hoping you might get excited about trying Texas wines!
-If you see this in time, please join our chat on Twitter at #winePW on Saturday Nov.
-9 at 11 am EST. We love visitors, just search for the hashtag and join the discussion.

 - A Taste of Texas Wines by ENOFYLZ Wine Blog